rgordon95/graphql-basics/README.md

 # GraphQL Basics

-This repo was made to explore graphQL with node and apollo
+This repo was made to explore graphQL with node and apollo following along with [this udemy course](https://www.udemy.com/course/graphql-bootcamp/)

 ## Getting Started

 prerequisites:
-*Node v8+ / NPM
+* Node v8+ / NPM

 ### Install